WashU-Physics-Courses/phys-427-homework-4-solution/README.md

 You can think of this rescaled error as a ratio between the estimated error and the target error computed using our tolerance.
 If `err > 1` then the estimated error is larger than our target, so we reject the step and run again with a smaller step size.
 Otherwise, accept the step, and increase the step size.

 Commit your changes to `rk4_adaptive.h` to the repository.
 Use it to solve problem 2 again and produce a plot `problem3.png`.
-In this plot, draw a vertical dashed line at every output point $x$.
-This should give you an idea when the method takes larger steps and when it takes small steps.

 ## 4. (Optional, no extra credit) Dormand-Prince RK45 Adaptive Method